-In the last couple of years, there has been significant advances in techniques for analysing emerging micropollutants.
-However, the identification and perhaps quantification of these xenobiotics in the environment depends on the availability and accessibility of advanced analytical facilities.
-These analytical facilities include: high performance liquid chromatography (HPLC), high performance liquid chromatography coupled with mass spectrometry (HPLC-MS), liquid chromatography mass spectrometry (LC-MS/MS), gas chromatography mass spectrometry, and nuclear magnetic resonance, among others.
-Screening (presence/absence) tests are available.
+In the last couple of years, there has been significant in analytical techniques for analysing emerging micropollutants.
+However, the identification and perhaps quantification of these xenobiotics in the environment depends solely on the availability and accessibility of advanced analytical facilities.
+These analytical facilities include: high performance liquid chromatography (HPLC), high performance liquid chromatography coupled with mass spectrometry (HPLC-MS), liquid chromatography mass spectrometry (LC-MS), liquid chromatography mass spectrometry coupled with mass spectrometry (LC-MS/MS), gas chromatography mass spectrometry, Nuclear Magnetic Resonance (NMR), amongst others.
+Screening (presence/absence) tests are also available.
 Test kits are also available for plants to purchase and use in their own laboratories.
 Table 2-2 shows the testing procedure for three tests kits that are typically used to perform advanced water quality tests.
 Laboratories can screen samples at a fixed cost and then do further quantitative analyses for compounds found in the samples at an additional cost.
-Table 2-3 shows a list of parameters that are included in the World Health Organisation's (WHO's) guidelines for drinking water that can be screened by many of the laboratories.
+Table 2-3 shows a list of parameters that are included in the WHO's guidelines for drinking water that can be screened by many the laboratories.